MileHacker Logo

 Cumana Sucre, Venezuela Travel Guide

 Cumaná is the capital of Sucre State, positioned well on Venezuela’s Caribbean coastline.
-It is located where the Manzanares River empties into the Gulf of Cariaco.
+It is located where the Manzanares River empties into the Inlet of Cariaco.
 This natural harbor shaped Cumaná’s history; it is a strategic port and a gateway to the wider Caribbean.

 Information